sr-gi/bitcoin_sandbox/README.md

 # create_scenario_from_er_graph(client, 5, 0.3)
 ```

-By default, `btc_testbed` will run a scenario where the network is loaded from a graph file.
+By default, `bitcoin_sandbox` will run a scenario where the network is loaded from a graph file.
 The scenario contains only three
 Bitcoin nodes, connected as shown in the picture:

 ![3 node graph](graphs/basic3.png)